Ogaden War: Somali victories and siege of Harar (September–January)

 The greatest single victory of the SNA-WSLF was the assault on Jijiga in mid-September 1977.
 Undaunted by their setback at Dire Dawa, the reinforced Somalis redirected their efforts towards the third-largest provincial town.
 On September 2, they launched a forceful attack, employing artillery, mortar, and tanks.
 A renewed and more resolute offensive took place on September 9, as the Somalis relentlessly bombarded Ethiopian positions with rockets and artillery shells.
 Adding to the challenges, Somali fire managed to destroy the radar atop Mount Karamara, diminishing the Ethiopian air force's ability to provide essential close air support.
 This event prompted a large-scale retreat to Adaw.
+On August 27 the elite Ethiopian 3rd division fled, leaving Mengistu almost captured in which he had to airlifted to Harar.

 As the Somalis intensified their artillery shelling on Adaw, the army conducted a full retreat to Kore.
 On September 12, 1977, Jijiga fell into the hands of the Somalis.
-Worse still, on September 13, Marda Pass on Mount Karamara, of huge strategic importance, fell into Somali hands, By September, Ethiopia was forced to admit that it controlled only about 10% of the Ogaden and that the Ethiopian defenders had been pushed back into the non-Somali areas of Harerge, Bale, and Sidamo.
+Additionally, the strategically significant Marda Pass on Mount Karamara fell to Somali forces on September 13.
+By late September, Ethiopia was forced to admit that it controlled only about 10% of the Ogaden, with its defenders pushed back into the non-Somali areas of Harerge, Bale, and Sidamo.